viniciosanacleto/Porto/README.md

 You can add these Components when you need them, based on your App needs, however some of them are highly recommended:

-Repositories - Exceptions - Criteria - Policies - Tests - Middlewares - Service Providers - Events - Commands - DB Migrations - DB Seeders - Data Factories - Contracts - Traits - Jobs - ValueObjects - Mails - Notifications...
+Repositories - Exceptions - Criteria - Policies - Tests - Middlewares - Service Providers - Events - Listeners - Commands - Migrations - Seeders - Factories - Contracts - Traits - Jobs - Values - Transporters - Mails - Notifications...